 A mortgage is no different than any other loan, except that it is massive.
 It is simply a loan that you take to purchase your house.
 The only problem is that you will have to repay this mortgage, and it will take a long, long time.

-Early on, your mortgage payment will be mostly interest, and just a little bit of principle.
+Early on, your mortgage payment will be mostly interest, and just a little bit of principal.
 When you make your mortgage payment, you pay the bank interest on the outstanding mortgage balance (massive) before you make any repayment on the actual balance itself.

 Let’s use an example:

 If you borrow $300,000 to purchase a home, and the bank charges you 5% interest, with a 35 year amortization, your monthly mortgage payment will be $1514.07.
-After a year, you will have paid $18,168.84 to the bank in mortgage payments, but you will have only paid $3242.48 in principle on your mortgage!
+After a year, you will have paid $18,168.84 to the bank in mortgage payments, but you will have only paid $3242.48 in principal on your mortgage!
 Ouch!

 This is why it takes so long to repay a mortgage; you always pay the interest cost first, before paying down the balance.
 The balance is paid down slightly with each payment, and this reduces the interest cost slightly for the next mortgage payment.
 It takes a long time before your regular mortgage payments really start paying down the balance.